 The flagship cross-border Enterprise Service links Belfast and Dublin by rail and is jointly operated between Translink NI Railways and Iarnród Éireann.
-It provides 8 services in each direction Monday to Saturday and 5 in each direction on Sundays.
+It provides eight services in each direction Monday to Saturday and five in each direction on Sundays.

 There is a variety of ticket options available, depending on when and where you want to travel and how flexible you can be.

-You can purchase your ticket at the rail station when boarding, there are some tickets that can be purchased online or you can use the mlink mobile phone app.
+You can buy your ticket at the rail station when boarding, some tickets can be bought online or you can use the mlink mobile phone app.

 Delays and cancellations

-NI Railways now operate the Delay-Repay Scheme which represents a fairer way to compensate passengers across the local network when things go wrong.
+NI Railways now operate the Delay-Repay Scheme which is a way to compensate passengers across the local network when things go wrong.

 You are responsible for your own luggage, and train companies are not normally liable for lost or damaged luggage unless caused by the neglect of the company or its staff.

-Passenger Focus, formerly Rail Passenger Council, is an independent public body created to protect the interests of Britain's rail passengers.
+Transport Focus is an independent public body created to protect the interests of rail passengers.

-It campaigns for improvements, provides practical advice and offers assistance in resolving complaints.
+It campaigns for improvements, provides practical advice and offers help in resolving complaints.
 It deals with three key areas:

 - fares and tickets